irshad/SSS-PHD-DEMO/Run.md

 ## SSS-Renerer

-+ cd desktop/sss-phd-demo/sss-renderer/src/app/venv/scripts
++ cd desktop/sss-phd-demo/sss-Renderer/src/app/venv/scripts
 + activate
 + cd ../..
 + python app.py

+Then renderer will launch at https://127.0.0:8090 this is Renderer Studio

 ### Now Launch the webxfrmtn-engine
-+ cd desktop/sss-phd-demo/sss-renderer/src/webxfrmtn-engine/venv/scripts
++ cd desktop/SSS-PHD-DEMO/sss-renderer/src/webxfrmtn-engine/venv/scripts
 + activate
 + cd ../..
 + python webxfrmtn-engine-api.py

 Then it will open at https://127.0.0.1:8006 which no need to open

+Name: Shaik Irshadali
+A/c No. 918500085555
+IFSC: PYTM0123456